 A golf swing that feels like a violent lunge instead of a fluid motion is a frustration that kills accuracy and consistency.
 If your shots are sailing wide left and right with no predictable pattern, the issue might not be a major mechanical flaw, but something more fundamental: your tempo.
 This guide will explain what tempo truly is, why it's the glue that holds your swing together, and provide you with actionable drills to develop a silky-smooth rhythm that produces more accurate, reliable golf shots.
+To achieve this, it's crucial to understand how to properly swing in golf.

 What is Golf Tempo, Really?